apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 ## Connection Allocation Logic

-This is how Akka HTTP allocates incoming requests to the available connection "slots":
+This is how Apache Pekko HTTP allocates incoming requests to the available connection "slots":

  1. If there is a connection alive and currently idle then schedule the request across this connection.
  2. If no connection is idle and there is still an unconnected slot then establish a new connection.